 Shedding Light on a Taboo Topic

 We tend to hide the truth about a suicide attempt because of the shame, but help and compassion are needed, the same as for any other illness.
+But it’s time to shed light on a taboo topic.

 NAMI, the National Alliance on Mental Illness, reports: Suicidal thoughts, much like mental health conditions, can affect anyone regardless of age, gender or background.
 In fact, suicide is often the result of an untreated mental health condition.
 Suicidal ideations, although common, should not be considered normal and often indicate more serious issues.